ndiritumichael/Rick-and-Morty-Compose/README.md

 - [Flow](https://developer.android.com/kotlin/flow) - Flows are built on top of coroutines and can provide multiple values.
 A flow is conceptually a stream of data that can be computed asynchronously.
 - [Square/Logcat](https://github.com/square/logcat)-Library for easier logging.
 - [Material Design](https://material.io/develop/android/docs/getting-started/) - Build awesome beautiful UIs.
-- [LandScapist](https://github.com/skydoves/Landscapist) - Jetpack Compose image loading library which fetches and displays network images with Glide, Coil, and Fresco.
+- [LandScapist](https://github.com/skydoves/Landscapist) - Jetpack Compose image loading library which fetches and displays network images with Glide, Coil, and Fresco with additional helpful features.
 - [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines) - Library Support for coroutines,provides runBlocking coroutine builder used in tests.

 - [Compose-Accompanist](https://google.github.io/accompanist/) -Accompanist is a group of libraries that aim to supplement Jetpack Compose with features that are commonly required by developers but not yet available.